 2. Reallocate your assets

 If you selected your contributions years ago and haven’t revisited them since, it’s time to take another look.
-Make sure you’re maximizing your contributions and managing risk and that the choices you made years ago still make sense for your life today.
+Make sure you’re maximizing your contributions and managing risk, and assess whether the choices you made years ago still make sense for your life today.
 Consider hiring a financial advisor to help you with this process and create a plan that will last through retirement.

 3. Invest $20K in yourself